 - Institute Strong Financial Oversight Policies.
 An organization should have in place strong, specific financial oversight and financial control policies that are tailored to the specific organization including a strong whistleblower policy.
 Periodically review finances and finance management to ensure that the Board, as well as employees, is consistently using the policies.

 - Ensure Theft is Covered by Insurance Policies.
 A general liability policy that covers employee theft and embezzlement is a must for nonprofits with significant assets.

 - Educate Staff.
 Educate staff about online fraud scams and other financial concerns.
 Foster an environment of responsibility.

 - Have More Than One Set of Eyes on Finances.
 Specifically, have someone other than a signer on a transaction review the transaction and regularly balance the books.
-Audits are good, but are not designed for catching fraud or theft unless you specifically request this type of audit.
+Audits are good, but are not designed for catching nonprofit embezzlement unless you specifically request this type of audit.
 Require dual authorized users for administrative security changes and for online transactions, as two separate authorized users on separate devices reduces exposure to asset loss.
 Require that original invoices be reviewed before checks are signed, and that original receipts are used.